KeabetsweMotloung/Art-generation-flux/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Acknowledgements
-Special thanks to ComfyUI for providing the dataset.
+Special thanks to ComfyUI for providing the dataset and https://github.com/camenduru/ComfyUI /content/TotoroUI for providng the codebase.
 Inspired by various online resources and communities dedicated to data science and machine learning.